Duntrune Castle, Scotland

 During the 17th century, Duntrune Castle, standing in a spectacular position overlooking Loch Crinan in Argyll, was well-known as a seat of the Campbell clan.
 A certain enemy of the Campbell clan was an Irishman named Coll Ciotach who hated the Campbell's and brought his troops over to Scotland to wage war upon them.

-By means of a crafty ploy, Coll is sent to a piper on ahead to try and ingratiate himself with the Campbell's.
-In order to learn the required information to facilitate an attack.
+By means of a crafty ploy, Coll sent to a piper on ahead to try and ingratiate himself with the Campbell's in order to learn the required information to facilitate an attack.
 At first all went fairly well, and as was the custom in those days, the piper was warmly welcomed and guaranteed hospitality in return for a few good tunes from his pipes.
 However, the Campbell's became suspicious of the pipers, curiosity, and not wanting to kill him, they locked him in a tower, while they decided what to do with him.

-Many years later, fingerless skeleton was discovered at the castle, and it was given a proper burial.
+Many years later,a fingerless skeleton was discovered at the castle, and it was given a proper burial.
 But in spite of this, it appears that the spirit of this restless piper remains to haunt the castle, and many have said that they have heard ghostly pipes playing in the tower room, and others have experienced poltergeist type activity generally attributed to the brave piper.